Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 The Petit Palais is worth a visit both for impressionist art in Paris and for its beautiful interior.

-- Location: 8th arrondissement – Av.
-Winston Churchill, Paris
+- Location: Av.
+Winston Churchill

-- Price: FREE for permanent collections
+- Price: Free for permanent collections

 5. Musée de Montmartre – Home to Renoir/History